Project Governance: Pillars, Roles, Principles, and Components

 • The project manager.

-The term “people” refers to all the individuals participating in project governance.
+The people pillar represents all the individuals participating in project governance.

-These people need to establish clear, reachable, and sustainable goals that project managers should strive for.
+These people establish clear, reachable, and sustainable goals for project managers.

-This pillar refers to the information about a project and how it is shared.
+This pillar refers to project information and how it’s shared.

-The 4 main roles vital for establishing and maintaining strong project governance are the same 4 roles that make up the structural pillar of project governance:
+The 4 main roles vital for establishing and maintaining strong project governance are the same 4 roles that make up the structural pillar:

 • The project sponsor,